Your First Appointment

 - Patient Baseline Medical History form: Please complete this form with as much specificity as possible.
 This will assist us in recommending the appropriate treatment strategy for your issue(s).

-- Financial and Office Policies: Includes important information on payments, missed/ cancelled appointments, and more.
+- Financial and Office Policies: Includes important information on payments, missed/canceled appointments, and more.
 This is important for you to read and understand so that expectations are clear in these key areas.